falkr/ttm4115/pages/unit-setup.md

 Deliver via Teams:

 * First Team Reflection (in the public channel for your team).
-* Learning Goals Relevance (DOCX in the folder for this unit)
+* Learning Goals Relevance (DOCX in the deliveries folder for this unit)
-* Balances in Teamwork (PPTX in the folder for this unit)
+* Balances in Teamwork (PPTX in the deliveries folder for this unit)

+Deliver via Forms:

 * Individual reflection